The Tale of Gamelyn: Arguments

-There were various expansions of the Cook's Tale which Chaucer never finished – The Plowman's Tale, The Tale of Gamelyn, the Siege of Thebes, and The Tale of Beryn.

 It is argued that The Tale of Gamelyn was not, in fact, composed by Chaucer.
 Instead, it is thought to be merely a setup for future works.
 Though Chaucer wrote the Canterbury Tales and The Tale of Gamelyn is supposed to be included, it is considered an anonymous work.

 In addition, The Tale of Gamelyn is included in two early manuscript versions of the Tales, British Library, MS Harley 7334 and Oxford, Corpus Christi College, MS 198, both once notorious for being one of the lower-quality early manuscripts in terms of editor error and alteration.
 It is now widely rejected by scholars as an authentic Chaucerian tale, although some scholars think he may have intended to rewrite the story as a tale for the Yeoman.

 Skeat edited the poem separately in 1884 and included it in an appendix to his The Complete Works of Geoffrey Chaucer, relying on what he thought was the best manuscript.

 Chaucer may have intended it to form the basis of his (unfinished) “Cook’s Tale” in The Canterbury Tales.